310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% bubble Kanata v2 %}
 fufu, it looks like he has taken a huge liking to souma ever since wisteria festival long ago…

-souma often complains about how he would come and pester him over every little thing.
+souma often complains about how he would come and [pester] him over every little thing.

-and since souma is a good boy, he cannot be cold-hearted to someone who treats him intimately.
+and since souma is a [good boy], he cannot be [cold-hearted] to someone who treats him [intimately].
 {% endbubble %}

 {% bubble Kaoru %}
 Haha, I see.
 Mikejima-kun has peculiar taste, doesn’t he?
-It feels like he’s always involving himself with the weird kids.
+It feels like he’s always involving himself with the strange kids.
 {% endbubble %}

 {% bubble Kanata v2 %}
-it is because that rogue has always liked old-fashioned things, and souma excites him for that reason.
+it is because that [rogue] has always liked [old-fashioned] things, and souma likely [excites] him for that reason.
 {% endbubble %}

 {% bubble Kaoru %}
-He’s a samurai of the old ages, so it makes sense~ Wait— Kanata-kun, you’re talking like you know all about him.
+Makes sense, since he’s a samurai of the old ages~ Wait— Kanata-kun, you’re talking like you know all about him.
 Were you two that close?
 {% endbubble %}

 {% bubble Kanata v2 %}
-hm… his father is a high-ranking police officer, you see. so his father would often come to my house for inspection.
+hm… his father is a high-ranking [police] officer, you see. so his father would often come to my [house] for [inspection].

-sooo… i would see him often as well. it has been like that since long ago.
+so, well… i would see him often as well. it has been like that since long ago.

-we would play together while the adults talked to each other, since we were the same age.
+we would [play] together while the adults [talked] to each other, since we were the [same] age.
 {% endbubble %}

 {% bubble Kaoru %}